tullurivijay/tullurivijay/README.md

 - 📫 How to reach me: https://www.linkedin.com/in/vijaytulluri/
 - 😄 Pronouns: VJ
 - ⚡ Fun fact: I am currently reading a book (How to fail atmost everything but still win BIG)
+- What I believe : One of the great challenges of this world is knowing enough about a subject to think you are right but not enough of the subject to know you are wrong. -  Neil DeGrasse Tyson

 [LinkedIn](https://www.linkedin.com/in/vijaytulluri/)